MainulDip/AiMlStudy/Scikit-Learn-1.md

 - fit the model to the data and make a prediction
 - evaluate the model
 - improve through experimentation
-- save and reload trained model
+- save and reload trained modelss